datstartup/ubuntuopenbox/_posts/2020-07-12-Sublime-Text-3-keyboard-shortcut.md

 Double click to select the first + hold `ctrl` + double click others to select more.

-# 3.Select many similar texts (change variable name at variable place as one)
+# 3.Select many similar texts (change variable name at many place at once)

 Place the cursor at the text + `ctrl + D` to select it, then `ctrl + D` again to select the next instance of the text.
 Repeat to select more.